 This frankly discriminatory reporting of Tutankhamun’s disability – linking his use of mobility aids to frailness and weakness and an inability to rule properly – centres the conversation back onto Tutankhamun’s body, but unfortunately from the point of view of the lack of.
 He could not walk without a stick.
 He could probably not ride a chariot.
 There is something that’s still missing in this conversation, in spite of the reappearance of his body as a topic, and that is the actual damage done to his remains in his afterlife.

-Tutankhamun, who was one of the rare pharaohs to have been discovered untouched, is also the one to have suffered the most violence to his body in modern times.
-And yet this sordid episode has been completely erased from collective memory.
+Tutankhamun, who was one of the rare pharaohs to have been discovered untouched, is also the one to have suffered the most violence to his body in modern times (together with many non royal mummified bodies that were unwrapped, dismenbered, and went through sub-human treatments in modern and contemporary times).
+And yet this sordid episode has been erased from collective memory.
 Many of us know of his treasure; but few will know about the desecration of his body at the hands of the British, just a hundred years ago.

-I chose this story because this month marks the centenary of the opening of the tomb of Tutankhamun, and you will hear about him a lot – or perhaps you will hear about Howard Carter and Lord Carnarvon more.
-But it is likely that you will not hear as much about his mummy.
+I chose this story because 2022 marked the centenary of the opening of the tomb of Tutankhamun, and perhaps you heard about Howard Carter and Lord Carnarvon in the press.
+But it is likely that you will not hear as much about Tutankhamun's body.
 For the longest time, I did not know about the desecration of his body at all.
-I did not know any of those stories I wrote about until I researched them – and when I did it felt as if I had been engaging with an incomplete picture of what Egyptian mummies are, how they got here and the narratives attached to them, especially those stories of so-called discovery.
+I did not know any of those stories I wrote about until I researched them – and when I did it felt as if I had been engaging with an incomplete picture of what Egyptian mummies are, how they got where they are now, and the narratives attached to them, especially those stories of so-called discovery.

 [i] Ker Than, ‘King Tut mysteries solved: was disabled, malarial, and inbred’ in National Geographic, 17 January 2010 (https://www.nationalgeographic.com/culture/article/100216-king-tut-malaria-bones-inbred-tutankhamun) (accessed July 2021). [ii] Howard Carter, The Tomb of Tutankhamun (London : E. P Dutton, 1972).
 For recent publications that revise the ‘discovery’ of Tutankhamun’s tomb in its Egyptological context, see: Donald Malcom Reid, Contesting Antiquity in Egypt (Cairo: AUC Press, 2015); Elliott Colla, Conflicted antiquities, Egyptology, Egyptomania, Egyptian Modernity (Durham and London: Duke University Press, 2007). [iii] On 5 November 1922, the tomb of Tutankhamun is discovered –the process of rediscovery was much longer and involved many more people than Howard Carter, but this is the date that has entered public consciousness.
 In reality, the opening would take a very long time, and the recording and photography process, as well as the removal took place over the years, in various steps.
 The removal of objects started in December of that year, but as far as the body is concerned, nothing much happened until much later. [iv] On the staging of these pictures and the wider implications of photography and archaeology, see Christina Riggs, Photographing Tutankhamun, Archaeology, ancient Egypt, and the archive (London: Bloomsbury, 2019).